 TL;DR: Use streamlink to detect when a Twitch channel goes live, pipe the HLS feed to ffmpeg for a clean MP4, and run the whole thing under systemd so it restarts itself.
-Below is the exact script we run on customer VPS boxes.
-Total setup time: ~10 minutes.
+This guide is for recording your own stream, streams you have permission to archive, or public content where your use follows Twitch rules and local law.
+Total setup time: about 10 minutes.

 Why a VPS, not your home PC